Foam Roofing Cost Comparison

 When installing a roof, it is good to consider the long term cost impact.
 If you have a warehouse or an Eichler with no space or provisions for insulation (except for the roof), adding an insulated roof can pay big dividends in the long run.
 Also consider the importance of cool roof coatings; simply changing the color of a roof to something reflective could cut down summer cooling bills by 30% or more.
 Medium Density Sprayed Polyurethane Foam Roofing conforms to a roof and generally has an R-Value around 6 to 8 per inch of material thickness.
 That means, one inch of foam is as effective as 6 to 8 inches of solid wood.

 Giving the cost of a foam roof in general is too difficult due to large cost differences based on location, size of job, and other factors.
 The best rule of thumb we can give is that a foam roof costs about the same as a BUR (or tar and gravel) roof, especially if the roof is installed with insulation.
-If you are in the California Bay Area (near San Francisco or San Jose), and you are interested in learning the cost of a foam roof, click here for a Free Estimate.
+If you are in the California Bay Area (near San Francisco or San Jose), and you are interested in learning the cost of a foam roof, click here for a Free Estimate on a new foam roof.